10 Steps to Take After You’re in an Accident

 - Make sure everyone is OK.
 Your first priority should be finding out if anyone is injured, and providing first aid for anyone who needs it.
 Make sure to call an ambulance if needed.

 - Call the police.
 If the accident resulted in a significant amount of property damage or physical injury or death, you must call the police right away.
 Make sure you ask them to file a report, and note the name(s) and badge number(s) of the officer(s) who arrive.

 - Exchange information with the other driver(s).
 You need to write down the following information for every other driver involved in the accident, and they should ask the same from you:

 • Phone number(s)

-You should also try to get the name, address and phone number of any passengers as well.
+You should also try to get the name, address and phone number of any passengers.

-If there were any witnesses to the accident, get their information (if they are willing to give it), and talk to them about what they saw.
+- Look for witnesses.
+If there were any witnesses to the accident, try to obtain their information and talk to them about what they saw.
 Also ask if there have been other accidents at the same spot.

 - Talk to your insurance company.
 Tell them exactly what happened, and follow their advice.
 Being dishonest could invalidate your coverage.